Police: Uber driver who drove wrong way shoots at passengers

 NEW ORLEANS (AP) - An Uber driver accused of firing shots at passengers who told him he was driving the wrong direction has been arrested in Louisiana.

-Ahmad Ahmad, 53, picked up the group Sunday night from a bar in New Orleans, news outlets reported.
+Ahmad Ahmad, 53, picked up the passengers after midnight Sunday morning from a bar in New Orleans, news outlets reported.
 They requested that he take them to a location in Kenner, about 15 miles (24 kilometers) west of the downtown area.

 When Ahmad began driving the passengers across the Mississippi River, the passengers informed him he was going the wrong direction, New Orleans police said in a news release.
 An argument began and Ahmad stopped the car.

-Note: This story has been corrected to show the passengers were picked up after midnight Sunday morning, not Sunday night.